bruvellu/cephalic-furrow/3-text/furrow.md

 analyzed the placement of these events in relation to epithelial features.
 We find a correlation between the formation of ectopic folds with the position and timing of mitotic domains at the head--trunk interface (@fig:mitotic-domains).
-The ectopic folds in btd and eve mutants are positioned between two mitotic domains (@fig:mitotic-domains).
+The ectopic folds in btd and eve mutants are often positioned between adjacent mitotic domains (@fig:mitotic-domains).

-![Map of ectopic folds in relation to mitotic domains.](../2-figures/mitotic-domains/figure.png){#fig:mitotic-domains width=100%}

 <!--Ectopic folding coincides with area expansion of dividing cells-->